Easy to Use

 Special price scales for large trials (i.e. > 1000 randomizations) are available.
 Please contact us for a quote.

 We provide registered users with access to our self-serve randomization service, subject to our Terms and Conditions.
 We will offer reasonable levels of continuing technical support to assist authorized users in the use of the service.
 Technical support is provided via email during normal business hours.

 Additional services, particularly for statistical consultation, must be stipulated separately.

 Our randomization service has been used successfully in hundreds of trials.
-However, early trial termination may occur in clinical trials due to many different issues, e.g., problems with subject recruitment, etc. Therefore, if - within six months after trial activation - no more than 10 subjects have been randomized into a trial and the trial coordinator confirms trial termination, the full basic fee will be refunded.
+However, early trial termination may occur in clinical trials due to many issues, e.g., problems with subject recruitment, etc. Therefore, if - within six months after trial activation - no more than 10 subjects have been randomized into a trial and the trial coordinator confirms trial termination, the full basic fee will be refunded.

 If you have checked out our demo and now want to get started using the Randomizer for your trial, just follow these steps:

 - If this is the first time you are using the Randomizer for a trial, please contact us.
 We will respond with the link to our production server and further instructions.
 Once you've registered on our production system, you can start setting up your trial immediately and randomize up to 10 subjects.
 The limit of 10 subjects will be removed after we have received your trial registration form (see below).

 - Download the Trial Registration Form (also available in German) and our Terms and Conditions (also available in German).
-Return the registration form - properly filled in and signed - as a scanned PDF via email to firstname.lastname@example.org or via fax to +43 316 385 13590.
+Return the registration form - properly filled in and signed - as a scanned PDF via email to firstname.lastname@example.org or contact us to get a link where you can securely upload the PDF.
 Please note that both the Trial Registration Form and the Terms and Conditions are in PDF format.
 You may need Adobe's free Adobe Reader to view these files.

 - As soon as we have received the Trial Registration Form, we will remove the initial randomization limit from your trial.